martin-baraka/martin-baraka/README.md

 - 👋 Hi, I’m martinbaraka
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning some programing languages
 - 💞️ I’m looking to collaborate on programming
 - 📫 How to reach me ...search martin baraka on every social platform